gusantos1/Azure-Devops-Spark/README.md

 - Get authenticated quickly and simply.

 - All columns of the project are automatically mapped, just the ones you want to form your dataframes with.
-- Keep having the freedom to configure your SparkSession.
+- SparkSession already created in spark variable.
 - Get all your organization's backlogs with the method **all_backlog**.
 - Get all your organization's teams with the method **all_teams**.
 - Get all your organization's iterations with the method **all_iterations**.
 - Get all your organization's members with the method **all_members**.
 - Get all your organization's items with the method **all_items**.
 - Get all your organization's tags with the method **all_tags**.
-- Explore the simplicity of agile methods to build powerful metrics for your organization.
+- Explore the simplicity of Agile class to build powerful metrics for your organization.

 ## How to install?